Dave Rayner (cyclist)

-David John Rayner (born 4 March 1967, Shipley, West Riding of Yorkshire - 16 November 1994, Yorkshire) was an English professional racing cyclist who died aged 27 after an incident outside the Maestro nightclub, in Manningham Lane, Bradford.
+David John Rayner (1967–1994) was an English professional racing cyclist.
+He died aged 27 after an incident outside the Maestro nightclub, in Manningham Lane, Bradford.
 He was put on a life support machine at Bradford Royal Infirmary but died the next day.

 Cycling career

 Rayner joined his first club, East Bradford CC, at 12 in 1979.
 He then joined the Bradford Wheelers - Ellis Briggs - Saturne in 1984, and won the national junior road race championships at Stoke on Trent.
 Early in 1984, he moved to Italy, joining the G.S.Porcari-Fanini-Berti Team, with which he stayed until 1986.

 Rayner competed in the junior world championship in 1985.